mpalourdio/MpaCustomDoctrineHydrator/README.md

 Copy **mpacustomdoctrinehydrator.config.global.php.dist** in your **autoload folder** and rename it by removing the .dist extension.

-Add your own date formats (if needed) that are compliants with php \DateTime
+Add your own date formats (if needed) that are compliant with php \DateTime

 see http://www.php.net/manual/fr/datetime.createfromformat.php